andrrrl/lantube/README.md

-# Play youtube videos from LAN, just for fun #
+# MEAN youtube video player from LAN, just for fun #

 ### Installation ###
 * clone this repo and: